 Yews were sacred to the native British population, a favourite of the druids of pre-Christianity.
 The longevity and ability to seemingly regenerate was much admired.
 It is likely that ancient sites of worship were homes to groves of yew trees.
 On the arrival of Christianity, it is likely these pagan places were annexed by the building of churches, simple wooden affairs to begin with, huge stone affairs in the years following.
 Why?
 It was probably as a means of encouraging conversion, peoples drawn to a traditional area of worship simply taking up the new faith that was practiced there.
 It was possibly a show of strength, a challenge to the old gods that was never answered and thus disappointed or disgusted, the people took to the new religion.
 The berries of the yew tree are poisonous and it was perhaps that yews were planted to prevent livestock straying into the churchyards.

 The Nantglyn Pulpit Yew is a wonder, a practical application of this ancient tree which has thrived and remains a source of beauty.
 While the church itself is little older than the 18th century, having been much rebuilt, the yew within its churchyard provides a link to perhaps thousands of years worship, pagan or otherwise.
-At the time of writing (Summer 2017), the Nantglyn Yew is one of six Welsh trees that are included in the 'Tree of the Year' award, organised by the Woodland Trust.
-There could be no more worthy a winner.
+In 2017 the Nantglyn Yew was one of six Welsh trees that were nominated as the 'Tree of the Year' award, organised by the Woodland Trust.